thi-ng/umbrella/packages/timestep/tpl.readme.md

-Since the 25 fps render framerate is not a multiple of the 60 fps used by the sim, the output shows that for each render frame (1st column), there're either 2 or 3 sim updates performed (to accommodate the 60 fps, value in 2nd column).
+Since the 25 fps render framerate is not a multiple of the 60 fps used by the sim, the output shows that for each render frame (1st column), there're either 2 or 3 sim updates performed (2nd column) to accommodate the 60 fps.

 This should then also clarify _why_ state interpolation is the final step of each update cycle: When multiple updates are performed in a single frame, the sim's state is technically _ahead_ of the render time line and therefore we need